Brainard Warner

 Brainard Warner (May 20, 1847 – May 17, 1916) was a prominent businessman and land developer in the Washington, D.C., area, best known for founding Kensington, Maryland.

 Warner was born on May 20, 1847, in Susquehanna County, Pennsylvania.
 In 1863, he went to Washington and enlisted in the United States Army.
 He served as a government clerk in 1866, studied law under Thaddeus Stevens, and traveled around the American West as a newspaper correspondent.
 In 1869, he graduated from Columbian College Law School in Washington.

-Warner entered the real estate business, and ultimately built more than 1,000 houses in Washington.
-In 1878, his offices were at 916 F Street NW.
+Warner entered the real estate business; he would ultimately build more than 1,000 houses in Washington.
+In 1878, the offices of his firm, the B.H.
+Warner Company, were at 916 F Street NW.